mongodb/docs/source/includes/provision-a-cluster-on-IBM-Cloud.rst

  .. image:: /source/images/location-worker.png

-    * If you wish to use Multizone please set up your account with [VRF] or [enable Vlan spanning]
+    * If you wish to use Multizone please set up your account with `VRF <https://cloud.ibm.com/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud>`_. or `enable Vlan spanning <https://cloud.ibm.com/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning>`_.
     * If at your current location selection, there is no available Virtual LAN, a new Vlan will be created for you

 * Choose a **Worker node setup** or use the preselected one, set **Worker node amount per zone**

 .. image:: /source/images/worker-pool.png

 * Choose **Master Service Endpoint**,  In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.
-For more information visit [endpoints].
+For more information visit `endpoints <https://cloud.ibm.com/docs/account?topic=account-service-endpoints-overview>`_..

 .. image:: /source/images/endpoints.png